jguerra7/Powershell_Training/07_MultiTasking_background_Jobs/01_Multi_tasking_windows_powershell.md

 By now, you should be familiar enough with the common PowerShell verbs so as to have a grasp of what you can do with these job cmdlets.

 Starting a Background Job
 Windows PowerShell is a bit quirky in spots, I’m sure you’d agree with me.
 This statement applies to how these PowerShell background jobs run under the hood.
-You’ll see this in Technicolor when I tell you about parent and child jobs later in this hour.
+You’ll see this in Technicolor when I tell you about parent and child jobs later in this section.

 For now, let’s create a new job that searches our E: drive for all Adobe Acrobat PDF files: